tnakazawa/jquery.fixedheaderscroll.js/README.md

 ```

 **smooth**
-You can decide if you use smooth scroll or not.
+You can choose if you use smooth scroll or not.
 ```
 default: true
 option: (boolean) true, false